-It’s important to start this guide off by saying there isn’t a specific credit score for a mortgage.
+It’s important to state that there isn’t a specific credit score for a mortgage.
 This is because credit scores can vary quite considerably and furthermore, a credit check is only one part of your mortgage assessment.

 It’s also possible to have the highest credit score possible and still be declined a mortgage.
 This is because of other factors that can affect your mortgage chances.
 Nonetheless, a good credit score is certainly more favourable than a bad credit score.

 Higher credit scores can unlock better deals and give you access to more lenders, but there’s no guarantee.
 Lower credit scores will make mortgage approval difficult, but it’s still very much possible.

 A credit score is used by mortgage lenders to assess the likelihood of you repaying your mortgage on time.
 That being said, the responsibility of repaying a mortgage is ultimately yours.